TornRPG/datasync/README.md

 /update - Checks for Updates of the Plugin,and if there are some, immediately download the Update and replace the old version

-/updatechannel [channel] - Change the channel to recieve updates from, or retrieve the current channel.

 /datasyncver - retrieve the current version and info of the plugin.

+/datasyncconfig - Opens a GUI for editing the Config ingame

 ### Info